Why does red hair color fade quickly & how to maintain colored hair

 Red hair is one of the most eye-catching shades you can ever use to dye your hair.
-From auburn to burgundy hair, from highlights to single-process color, there is a range of red shade options to help you live your best ginger life.
+From auburn to burgundy hair, from which-color-and-type-of-highlights-is-right-for-your-hair to single-process color, there is a range of red shade options to help you live your best ginger life.
 But once you find your favorite hair color, what’s the best way to help red hair color look vibrant over time and keep hair dye from fading?

 We know that redheads want to help keep their head-turning hair color once they’ve achieved their desired final look.
 The goal is visibly shiny and healthy-looking hair, regardless of if you’re dying hair red for the first time or you’ve had a trademark auburn hair color for decades.
 Ahead, we explore the reasons why red hair dye does in fact fade faster than other hair color shades, and what you can do to keep hair color longer.
 Spoiler alert: With a little TLC and some color care tips, you’ll be loving your red hair color shade.